vabarca/Ardu-Vario/README.md

 Synopsis
 ========

-All Arduino develpments for Paraglide Variometer system
+All Arduino developments for Paraglide Variometer system

 Contributors
 ============